 Part 1

-Not long ago, in a small suburban town not far from San Francisco, California, Mr. Maximillian Ouia, principal of Noe School, this town’s only grammar school, sat in a cushy chair in front of his staff.
+Not long ago, in a small suburban town not far from San Francisco, California, Mr. Maximillian Ouia, principal of Noe School—this town’s only grammar school—sat in a cushy chair in front of his faculty.
 His icy look ran from man to woman and back again.

-Wringing his hands, Principal Ouia said, “Folks, our school district has a crisis, a financial difficulty.
-Frankly, this school is running low on dough.
+Wringing his hands, Principal Ouia said, “Folks, what I’m about to say is grim but important.
+Our school district has a crisis.
+A financial difficulty.
+In short, this district is low on dough.
 And, owing to this sorry situation, I must drastically cut our school’s curriculum.”

-Pausing, Maximillian took a long drink of cocoa from his brown mug.
-His following words would no doubt astonish his faculty of forty instructors, assistants, and custodial staff.
+Pausing, Principal Ouia took a long sip of cocoa from his brown mug.
+His following words would stun his staff of forty instructors, aids, custodians, and librarians.

-“From now on, this administration forbids you or any of your pupils from using that fifth symbol in our ABC’s, that non-consonant following D and prior to F.”
+“Starting right now, I am banning a popular non-consonant from our school.
+That’s right, from now on, this administration forbids you or any of your pupils from using that fifth symbol in our ABC’s, that non-consonant following D and prior to F in any of your classrooms.
+Got that?”

 Noe School’s staff sat aghast.
 Nobody said a thing.

 “Disastrous!
 Catastrophic!” said Miss Pistachio, a librarian.
-“I must throw away most of our books.
-Your ban, Mr. Ouia, will allow only books with illustrations in our library stacks.”
+“I must toss out most of our books.
+This ban, Principal Ouia, allows only storybooks with illustrations in our library stacks.”

 “Good gravy,” said Miss Coconut, a lunch lady.
-“What nutritious food can I dish out in my lunchroom?”
+“What food can I dish out in my lunchroom?
+Pizza is still OK.
+But if I cook pizza all school days, kids would grow sick of it.”

 Principal Ouia ran a hand through his thin, oily hair.
-“Actually, Miss Avocado, it’s not my plan.
-It’s our Noe School District Board who insists upon this ban.
-That worthy group is calling it School Policy Fifty-Four.
-And for your information, madam, using that popular mark at our school costs a colossal amount.
-It’s found in too many workbooks, on almost all vocabulary lists, and occurs in too many handwriting drills.
-Think of all that savings in chalk and ink.”
+“Actually, Miss Avocado, this is not my plan.
+Our school district board insists upon this ban.
+That worthy group calls it School Policy Sixty-Six.
+And for your information, madam, using that symbol at our school costs a colossal amount.
+It’s found in too many workbooks, on almost all vocabulary lists, and occurs in much too much writing.”

-“Last month I had to drop our music program including chorus and band,” Principal Ouia said with a sigh.
+“Last month I had to drop our music program,” Principal Ouia said with a sigh.
 “Prior to that I cut art and gym class.
 Accordingly, Anastasia, my hands stay bound.”

-“But how can our kids accomplish anything in class?” said Miss Avocado, practically shouting.
-“How can I do quality instruction in my classroom?
-This policy isn’t just appalling, it’s totally crazy!”
+“But how can our kids accomplish anything in class?” said Miss Avocado, almost shouting.
+“How can I do quality instruction?
+This policy, sir, isn’t just shocking…it’s flat-out crazy!”